aws-lambda-template-generator/ts-graphql-hello-world/README.md

 # Account can be overriden by passing the --account in sls command
 sls deploy --stage test --acount <your AWS account number>

-# load the fixture data. table prefix is set to test_
-yarn load-fixtures-remote
 ```